ADIKURWA/ESP32Marauder/FAQ.md

 Check out some of the workflow examples [here](https://github.com/justcallmekoko/ESP32Marauder/wiki/workflow-examples)

 ## My PCAPs aren't saving
 Make sure you have followed [these instructions](https://github.com/justcallmekoko/ESP32Marauder/wiki/flipper-zero#sd-card-modification) for installing the SD card modification on your flipper zero wifi dev board.
-PCAPs cannot save to the SD card connected to the actual Flipper Zero unless these two conditions are met:
+PCAPs cannot save to the SD card connected to the actual Flipper Zero unless these three conditions are met:

 - You are using the `flipper_sd_serial.bin`
 - You are using a WiFi Dev Board that has an ESP32-S2 with supported connections